-Sebastian Müller currently maintains principal study violin – and viola classes at the Royal Northern College of Music, Manchester, the Royal Birmingham Conservatoire, at the Guildhall School of Music and Drama (Junior Department) London, and at Chethams’ School of Music (Manchester).
-Before taking up his positions at music conservatoires in the UK, Sebastian served on the violin faculty of at Hannover Music Conservatoire (Germany), as well as at the Universities of Sheffield and Chichester (UK).
+Sebastian Müller currently maintains principal study violin classes at the Royal Northern College of Music, Manchester, the Royal Birmingham Conservatoire, at the Guildhall School of Music and Drama (Junior Department) London, and at Chethams’ School of Music (Manchester).
+Before taking up his positions at music conservatoires in the UK, Sebastian served on the violin faculty of at Hannover Music Conservatoire (Germany), as well as at the Universities of Manchester, Sheffield and Chichester (UK).
 He has been senior lecturer and director of the string orchestra at Leeds College of Music.
-Many of Sebastian’s’ students have won national and international competitions, grants and scholarships and holding positions in the major European orchestras.
+Many of Sebastian’s’ students have won national and international competitions, grants and scholarships and holding positions in major European orchestras.

 Within his teaching concept he collaborates with scientists and practitioners in the fields of psychology and movement science and has recently submitted a patent application on a method of how to establish an individual optimal static concept of the violin hold/posture.
 He regularly coaches the National Youth Orchestras of Great Britain and the Portuguese National Youth Orchestra and is the artistic director of the Pro Corda Violin Courses.
 He is frequently invited to give masterclasses for the Pro Corda Chamber Courses, the Guildhall Summer School, the Austrian Masterclasses, the Benslow Music Trust, as well as in South America.

 As a violinist and chamber music coach, Sebastian has been invited to work with music specialist students from the Moscow and St Petersburg conservatories and has been guest lecturer at various music colleges.
 Sebastian trained with Irina Goldstein in Hannover, Germany, before studying at the Hochschule für Musik “Hanns Eisler” Berlin, Germany, with Stephan Picard.
-Under the tuition of Ina Kertscher he graduated with first class honours at the Hochschule für Musik, Theater und Medien Hannover, Germany, in 2006.
-As a winner of a scholarship Sebastian continued his studies with Detlef Hahn at the Guildhall School of Music and Drama where he graduated with distinction on the Master’s programme in 2008.
+Under the tuition of Ina Kertscher he graduated with first class honours at the Hochschule für Musik, Theater und Medien Hannover, Germany.
+As a winner of a scholarship Sebastian continued his studies with Detlef Hahn at the Guildhall School of Music and Drama where he graduated with distinction on the Master’s programme.